ITF World Tennis Tour

-The structure of professional tennis will change in 2019, when the ITF introduces a new transition tour, aimed at improving the pathway linking the ITF Junior Circuit with the professional tour and ensuring that prize money levels in professional events are sufficient to enable more players to earn a living from the sport.
+The structure of professional tennis will change in 2019, when the ITF introduces the new ITF World Tennis Tour, aimed at improving the pathway linking the ITF Junior Circuit with the professional tour and ensuring that prize money levels in professional events are sufficient to enable more players to earn a living from the sport.

 Further information will be shared as it becomes available.
-For a full explanation, please watch the video below, or read the Transition Tour FAQs.
+For a full explanation, please watch the video below, or read the FAQs.

 Update - 08.10.2018: Women's Doubles press release | en Français | en español